bbauska/UC-Davis-JS-Basics/readme.md

 developers use <b>Chrome</b> and get comfortable with the <b>Chrome</b>
 developer tools.
 So I recommend that you download <b>Chrome</b> and use that browser.
 Do NOT use <b>IE</b> or <b>Edge</b> developed by Microsoft.
-Unless you LOVE advertisements and poor coding techniques.
+Unless you LOVE advertisements and poor coding techniques.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 31. image editor - nice to have (26) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->